View courses in

 CAS SO 250: Introduction to the Sociology of Religion

 Explores the role of religion in the organization of meaning within human societies and its contribution to the construction, maintenance, and transformation of the social order.
 Ways in which religion provides specific sets of solutions to the problems of social order are also explored.
 Also offered as CAS RN 250.

-CAS SO 256: Contemporary American Society
+CAS SO 277: Technology and Society